 Some of the more successful agents feel like they’ve already paid their dues and don’t need to do the little things.
 It’s those “little things” that separate the good agents from the great agents.

 Selling Mistake #4: For Sale by Owner

 Current data from NAR states:

 FSBOs accounted for 9% of home sales in 2012 and 2013.
 The typical FSBO home sold for $184,000 compared to $230,000 for agent-assisted home sales.

 But that doesn’t mean you should always use an agent to sell your home.
-If your home is in one of those ultra hot neighborhoods and you’ve got a good understanding of the home selling process and you know how to price your home appropriately, then you might catch a break.
+If your home is in one of those ultra-hot neighborhoods and you’ve got a good understanding of the home selling process and you know how to price your home appropriately, then you might catch a break.

 Keep in mind that there are a number of variables that might arise that would make having a professional on your side a wonderful thing.
 Never say “never” but you could find yourself months into the process with very few showings and even fewer offers.
-There’s a reason why the number of FiSBOs have dropped nationally.
+There’s a reason why the number of FiSBOs has dropped nationally.